gadhagod/Hyrule-Compendium-API/README.md

 ## Notes

 If a key's value is `null`, that means it's marked as "unknown" in the Hyrule Compendium.
+The response schema of the "creatures" category is much different from the others, because it has two sub-categories ("food" and "non-food").

 ## Client Libraries